cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-05-02-vim-and-emacs.md

 But even before I used Emacs to learn the Lisp-dialect Clojure I had already switched to it.
 The reason for that was the video "Evil Mode: Or, How I Learned to Stop Worrying and Love Emacs":

+(Warning: it is a bit long.)

 <iframe src="https://www.youtube.com/embed/JWD1Fpdd4Pc" allowfullscreen="" frameborder="0" height="315" width="420"></iframe>

+Evil Mode is an **E**xtensible **v**i **l**ayer for Emacs.
+This means you can have Vim keybindings while having the Emacs environment.

+Why would you want that?
-Emacs is a much better environment than Vim.
+Well, Emacs is a much better environment than Vim.
 Some people call it an operating system instead of a text-editor.
 And it is true.
 Where Vim will sometimes hang when performing large operations, Emacs just runs on easily.

-In the video some examples are shown how things that would block normal Vim can sometimes go on in Emacs on a background thread.
+In the video above examples are shown how things that would block normal Vim can sometimes go on in Emacs on a background thread.
 And for me Emacs with Evil mode just feels lighter than Vim.
 There are some other attempts to improve the performance of Vim (notably [NeoVim](https://neovim.io/)), but this would still not have the Lisp integration Emacs has.

 Furthermore, things like searching and replacing are better.
-You see things changing or lighting up before you finished typing them in the command bar before you execute the command (an example is shown in the video at the end).
+You visually see in the text what will change while a substitution command is typed.
+And search matches light up before you finished typing your search.
+Examples of search and replace are shown in the video at the end.
+And when you start typing in the command area it automatically starts showing suggestions.
+There are a lot of these minor things that make Emacs with Evil mode very pleasurable.

-Because of the Lisp integration (firing up a REPL and never having to leave Emacs) and the better performance I use it.
+Because of the Lisp integration (firing up a REPL and never having to leave Emacs), nice quirks as command completion, and the better performance I use Emacs.

+To configure Emacs you can edit a .emacs file or the ~/.emacs.d/init.el file.
+Evil mode provides a [lot of ways to hook into the execution flow and plugins](https://www.emacswiki.org/emacs/Evil).
 For editing Clojure I just use the Emacs setup as described in [Clojure for the Brave and True](http://www.braveclojure.com/basic-emacs/) extended with
 Evil mode.

-Some of the cool features are mentioned in that book already, like CTRL-c CTRL-k to compile code and CTRL-c CTRL-d CTRL-d to view the library definition
+Some of the non-Evil features I use for editing Clojure are mentioned there.
-(if I am not mistaken, fact of the matter is the keybindings for Emacs to me are much more unlogical than those of Vim).
+Things like CTRL-c CTRL-k to compile code and CTRL-c CTRL-d CTRL-d to view the library definition (if I am not mistaken, fact of the matter is the keybindings for Emacs to me are much more unlogical than those of Vim).

-Now I will visually show some of the other awesomeness:
+Now I will visually show some of the other awesomeness, but related to Evil mode.
+Just to give an impression.

 Redoing things with the .-command work just as in Vim:

 <a href="http://i.imgur.com/0UW5Jke.gif">
 <img src="http://i.imgur.com/0UW5Jke.gif" alt="Redo command in Evil mode" />
 </a>